Navanee-droid/new-rep/README.md

     nullable AS "null?",
     NVL(TO_CHAR(data_default), 'null') AS "default"

-Smoke Check automation script for DDW applications.
-It connects to Snowflake and Oracle and validates ETL execution status, Manifest Actual vs Expected counts, tenant configuration, application dependencies, processing cycles, PARAMETERS_SCD activation, ADS-backed tenant mappings, C2 table existence, and intraday processing checks.
-It generates a detailed validation report and can also load the validation results into Snowflake metadata tables for tracking and reporting.

-This script performs schema validation between Oracle and Snowflake.
-It compares column names, datatypes, lengths, precision, scale, nullable attributes, primary keys, and timestamp columns.
-It also validates timestamp mappings using Oracle control-card files and Snowflake metadata.
-The script generates DDL comparison reports and loads validation results into Snowflake metadata tables for audit and tracking

-This script performs tenant-wise reconciliation between Oracle source tables and Snowflake target views for DTM, BRDG, and DAY_ARD objects.
-It validates row counts, column structures, and actual data values for a given process date.
-The script identifies count mismatches, column mismatches, and row-level data differences, generates a CSV report, and optionally loads the validation results into Snowflake metadata tables for audit reporting.
+This script performs hash-based field-level reconciliation between Oracle source tables and Snowflake target tables for ADS applications.
+It first compares aggregate table hashes for fast validation.
+If a mismatch is detected, it performs row-level hash comparison using business keys or primary keys to identify missing, extra, or modified records.
+The script generates summary, CSV, debug SQL, and difference reports, and can load validation results into Snowflake metadata tables for dashboard reporting.